codsen/codsen/packages/object-all-values-equal-to/README.md

 | {                                  |                   |         |
 | `arraysMustNotContainPlaceholders` | Boolean           | `true`  | When set to `true`, `value` within array should not be present and will yield `false` result.
 Set this to `false` to allow one or more `value`'s within arrays in the `input`. |
 | }                                  |                   |         |

-The Optional Options Object is validated by [check-types-mini](https://bitbucket.org/codsen/check-types-mini), so please behave: the settings' values have to match the API and settings object should not have any extra keys, not defined in the API.
-Naughtiness will cause error `throw`s.
-I know, it's strict, but it prevents any API misconfigurations and helps to identify some errors early-on.

 Here are the Optional Options Object's defaults in one place (in case you ever want to copy and tweak it):